micropython/micropython/docs/reference/packages.rst

 Distribution packages for MicroPython are created in the same manner as for CPython or any other Python implementation, see references at the end of chapter.
-"Source distribution" (sdist) format is used for packaging.
-The post-processing discussed above, (and pre-processing discussed in the following section) is achieved by using custom "sdist" command for distutils/setuptools.
-Thus, packaging steps remain the same as for standard distutils/setuptools, the user just need to override "sdist" command implementation by passing the appropriate argument to ``setup()`` call::
+Setuptools (instead of distutils) should be used, because distutils do not support dependencies and other features.
+"Source distribution" (``sdist``) format is used for packaging.
+The post-processing discussed above, (and pre-processing discussed in the following section) is achieved by using custom ``sdist`` command for setuptools.
+Thus, packaging steps remain the same as for the standard setuptools, the user just needs to override ``sdist`` command implementation by passing the appropriate argument to ``setup()`` call::

     from setuptools import setup